 The highlight of the church is a painting by famed Venetian Renaissance artist Titian, The Assumption, on the main altar.

 The cathedral’s impressive Treasury is also worth a look.
 The Treasury houses 200 reliquaries, including the gold plated arm, leg, and skull of St. Blaise, Dubrovnik’s patron saint.
-The Treasury also has a copy of Raphael’s famous Virgin of the Chair, the original of which is in the Pitti Palace in Florence.

 6. Rector’s Palace